pawelpiwosz/AnsibleFirstSteps/Chapter-09/README.md

 like about running AWS CLI command.
 Those commands are executing on your machine, and work with cloud.

 Remember to copy proper values in the fields.
-You need to provide VPC ID, Subnets ID, Security Group, etc.
+You need to provide VPC Subnet ID, Security Group, etc.

 ```
 ---